McAfee CTO offers 6 cybersecurity warnings ahead of election

 If country A wanted to make it look like country B was manipulating the election, going back historically and analyzing the way that country A had executed attacks in the past and setting up a scenario with some of the markers that have been used in the past is very possible.
 We’ve seen elements of this even recently called out by the FBI in the indictments of some of the Russian actors that came out a few a weeks ago, where some of those attacks were meant to look like China or North Korea at work.
 Given that we’re in an election cycle where different countries are inferred to be supporting different candidates, recognizing that attribution is something we need to be careful with, and generally using a combination of both digital forensic evidence and also information that would only be available to law enforcement and the U.S. intelligence community by investigating things that are not generally in the public domain.

-VentureBeat: There is the problem that the president of the United States, his advisors are sometimes the source of the disinformation.
+VentureBeat: There is the problem that the president of the United States [or] his advisors are sometimes the source of the disinformation.
 I’m not so sure exactly how people check up on that, other than listening to reputable news sources.

 Grobman: Relying on the media to fact-check all information and ensure that we can trace evidence back to the underlying source that is verifiable is incredibly important.
 Operating on conjecture, innuendo, or other information that is not verifiable is something that the media and voters should be very careful of.
 It’s important that we have a free and fair media that’s able to fact-check and dig into the data.
 That’s very important to supporting the U.S. democracy.